AdguardTeam/KnowledgeBase/docs/adguard-content-blocker/overview.md

 :::info

-This article is about AdGuard Content Blocker, which only safeguards the Samsung Internet browser and the Yandex Browser.
+This article is about AdGuard Content Blocker, which only safeguards the Samsung Internet browser and Yandex Browser.
 To protect your entire device, [download the AdGuard app](https://agrd.io/download-kb-adblock)

 :::